top of page

 Oriental%20Lotus_edited.png

-Sjogren's classification criteria serve two main purposes
+Sjogren's classification criteria serve two main purposes.

-1.They are used to standardize research populations.
-In other words, they ensure that everyone enrolled in a study fits the same picture of Sjogren's.
+1. They are used to standardize research populations.
+In other words, they are necessarily strict to ensure that everyone enrolled in a study fits the same picture of Sjogren's.

 2. They help distinguish similar diseases from each other.

-Rheumatologists may be unaware of the limited accuracy of tests and the over-emphasis on sicca features in the Classification Criteria.
-(3677) This leaves many Sjogren’s patients undiagnosed, especially those who present with prominent systemic features (36139).
+Rheumatologists may be unaware of the limited accuracy of tests and that the over-emphasis on sicca features distorts the classification criteria.(3677).
+The classification criteria need to be updated because they do not reflect the multisystem nature of Sjogren's disease.
+Requiring patients fulfill the classification criteria to be diagnosed with Sjogren's leaves many people who do have the disease undiagnosed (36139).
 It may take years of progression before they meet these criteria.
+Some people with Sjogren's may never meet the classification criteria.

 2016 Sjogren's Classification Criteria